 Instructions

-- Add in the sourdough discard, melted butter, and milk.
+- Add in the wet ingredients.
 Stir until it forms a dough.
 Using the palms of your hands, shape into a ball.
 You may need to add an additional 1-3 tbsp. more milk depending on what mix-in's you added.
-If you doubled the recipe, be sure to form into two balls.
-Wrap the dough ball in plastic wrap and refrigerate for 30-45 minutes.
+If you doubled the recipe, be sure to form into two balls.1 cup gluten free sourdough discard (unfed starter), 4 tablespoon unsalted butter, 2 tablespoon milk (+ an additional 1 to 2 tablespoon if needed, just enough to get the dough to come together)

-- Once the crackers are rolled thin and evenly enough, carefully peel off the top layer of parchment paper.
-If the edges are messy, you can work the dough with your hands to flatten it or press it into a neater shape.
-Then, use a pizza cutter or sharp knife to cut the crackers into even rows of squares.
-Important: Do not move the crackers after cutting, leave them in place.
+- Once the dough is rolled out evenly, carefully peel off the top layer of parchment paper.
+If the edges are uneven, gently shape the dough with your hands.
+Use a pizza cutter or sharp knife to cut the crackers into even squares, leaving them in place—do not move them after cutting.

-- Carefully transfer the bottom piece of parchment paper with the crackers still on top of it to a large cookie sheet.
-Brush the tops of the crackers with olive oil and sprinkle with a good helping of coarse salt.
+- Carefully lift the bottom parchment with the crackers onto a large baking sheet.
+Brush the tops with olive oil and sprinkle generously with coarse salt.3 tablespoon olive oil for brushing the top of the crackers, coarse salt for the top of the crackers

 - Bake for 20-25 minutes, until golden brown and crispy.